NA-MIC/ProjectWeek/PW29_2018_London_Canada/README.md

 ## Preparatory Videoconferences

-+ Google Hangouts: To join the videoconference, click [here](https://meet.google.com/wzh-syuy-otj) on Tuesdays, 11:00 EST, starting TBD
++ Google Hangouts: To join the videoconference, click [here](https://meet.google.com/wzh-syuy-otj) on Tuesdays, 11:00 EST
+  + May 15th - Slicer VR/AR discussion
+  + May 29th - Neuro applications of Slicer discussion
+  + More as needed...
 + Conference call notes: To access these, click [here](PreparatoryMeetingsNotes.md).

 ## Program